 - 1/2 teaspoon ginger

-- 1/2 teaspoon dried sage not ground
+- 1/2 teaspoon dried sage leaves, not ground sage

 - 1/4 teaspoon cinnamon